MoysesPimenta/MyInvoice/docs/setup_guide.md

 2. Click **Run → runMonthlyBilling** in the Apps Script editor.
 3. Verify that a PDF invoice is generated in your Drive and emailed to the client.

+### Tips

+Sheet names are defined in `Config.gs` under `CONFIG.SHEETS`.
+If you rename a tab, update the corresponding constant.

 ## Screenshots
 Include screenshots of the Apps Script editor showing how to add triggers and a GIF of a test invoice run.
 Save them under the `docs/images` directory.